 For scholars who walk to and from school, and for scholars who may be walking to or from city bus stops, several streets must be crossed.
-Families should instruct scholars to use all the appropriate crossing lights at each intersection and to cross each intersection only when it is safe to do so within the designated crosswalks.
+Families should instruct scholars to use all the appropriate crossing lights at each intersection, and to cross each intersection only when it is safe to do so within the designated crosswalks.
 We do not have crossing guards outside of our school.
+Parents are urged to call the local Police Department for questions or concerns.